Chester A. Arthur biography

 Chester Alan Arthur was the second son of Malvina (Stone) Arthur and the Reverend William Arthur, a passionate Baptist abolitionist preacher, who emigrated from Ireland.
-Born in Fairfield, Vermont, his family moved throughout New York and Vermont, as his father preached in various towns and villages.
-Throughout Arthur's political career, it was rumored, though never proven, that he was born in Bedford, Quebec, Canada.
+Born in North Fairfield, Vermont, his family moved throughout New York and Vermont, as his father preached in various towns and villages.
+Throughout Arthur's political career, it was rumored, though never proven, that he had actually been born in Bedford, Quebec, Canada.

 Life as a Political Operative

 After the Civil War, Chester A. Arthur became an associate of Republican Party boss and U.S. Senator Roscoe Conkling, who used political patronage and party discipline to advance his power and the Republican Party in New York.
 Arthur, with his superb organization and administration skills, helped deliver support to the Conklin political machine.
 As collector of the New York Customs House, he overstaffed positions with political operatives who were loyal to Conklin.

 In 1878, President Rutherford B. Hayes attempted to reform the patronage system and ousted Chester A. Arthur from office.
 As payback, Conklin arranged for Arthur to be on the Republican ticket with presidential nominee James A. Garfield in 1880.
 Six months after his inauguration, Garfield was assassinated, and Arthur subsequently became the 21st president of the United States.